Infant, Junior and Primary Schools admissions guide

 - 1 September 2015 - 31 August 2016 start school in September 2020

-Making changes to a school place application for the current academic year 2016/17
+Making changes to a school place for September 2018

-You may use this form to make changes to a Reception, Year 3 or Year 7 application for September 2017 once your application has been submitted and downloaded.
-You must NOT use this form to make changes to an in-year application.
+You may use this form to make changes to a Reception, Year 3 or Year 7 application for September 2018 once your application has been submitted and downloaded.
+You must not use this form to make changes to an in-year application.

 Admissions guidance for Special Schools